List of Monuments of National Importance in Agra district

 The ASI has recognized 264 Monuments of National Importance in Agra circle of Uttar Pradesh.
 For technical reasons the Agra circle has to be split in two lists.
 The rest of Agra circle can be found in the list of Agra circle, except Agra district.

+The Monuments listed here are within the city of Agra, its surroundings and Fatehpur Sikri.